emanuelhuber/RGPR/README.md

 R package to visualize, analyze, process and interpret *ground-penetrating radar* (GPR) data.

 ## Note
-Currently:

-* the only supported binary formats are
+* supported binary formats:

-    - the Sensors & Software file format (.DT1, .HD)
+    - [x] Sensors & Software file format (.DT1, .HD)
-    - the MALA file format (.rd3, .rad)
+    - [x] MALA file format (.rd3, .rad)
+    - [x] SEG-Y file format (.sgy) from RadSys Zond GPR device
+    - []
+    - Do you miss your preferred file format?
+Send me the file format description with a test file and I will adapt the RGPR-package to support this file format.

 * RGPR only support reflection data such as surface-based GPR data (no support for cross-borehole GPR data)
 * the documentation is still incomplete (but check the tutorials)